Overview

 Why it matters now

-Historically, CRE RWI adoption lagged M&A due to higher rates and retention thresholds, and because insurers and brokers initially prioritized educating M&A counsel, whose deals featured larger escrows and broader risk sets.
+Historically, Real Assets RWI adoption lagged M&A due to higher rates and retention thresholds, and because insurers and brokers initially prioritized educating M&A counsel, whose deals featured larger escrows and broader risk sets.

 ROI example: how RWI can pay for itself